AmeyRH77/Amey-Hulsure/README.md

 Here are some random facts about me:

-🔭 I’m currently working on PowerBi and Tableu projects 🌱 I’m currently learning Machine Learning, Deep Learning & NLP 👯 I’m looking to collaborate on freelancing projects
+🔭 I’m currently working on PowerBi and Tableu projects 🌱 I’m currently learning Machine Learning, Deep Learning & NLP.
+👯 I’m looking to collaborate on freelancing projects
 💬 Ask me about Data Analysis and Data Visulaization things ⚡ Mantra: "Believe in yourself and do your karma (action), and success will follow you."